-CISC 160 Data Structures (3 semester hours)
+CISC 160 - Data Structures

-Prerequisites: MATH 210 (or taken concurrently) and CISC 120
+Prerequisites: MATH 210 (or taken concurrently) and one of the following, C or higher in CISC 120 or C or higher in CISC 140

 Description: This lecture and laboratory course further develops the concepts and techniques of computer programming.
 Emphasis is placed on structured programming, top-down design, more advanced data structures, and the proper use of the programming language and development tools.
 Topics include abstract data types (ADTs), sets, records, recursion, problem solving and algorithms, fundamental computing algorithms, searching, introductory sorting, hash tables, basic algorithm analysis, Object-Oriented Programming (OOP), files, linked lists, queues, stacks, and binary trees.
-Offered Fall Semester and Spring Semester, annually.
+Offered Fall and Spring Semester, annually.

-CISC 211 Computer Organization and Architecture (4 semester hours)
+CISC 211 - Computer Organization and Architecture

-Prerequisites: MATH 210 (or taken concurrently) and CISC 120
+Prerequisites: MATH 210 (or taken concurrently) and one of the following, C or higher in CISC 120 or C or higher in CISC 140

 Description: The goal of the course is to teach the design and operation of a digital computer.
 It serves the student in two ways: First, for those who want to continue studying computer architecture, embedded systems, and other low-level aspects of computer systems, it lays the foundation of detailed implementation experience needed to make the quantitative tradeoffs in more advanced courses meaningful; and, second, for a student interested in other areas of computer science, it solidifies an intuition about why hardware is as it is and how software interacts with hardware.
-The subject matter covered in the course includes technology trends and their implications, performance measurement, instruction sets, computer arithmetic, design and control of a datapath, pipelining, memory hierarchies, input and output, and brief introduction to multiprocessors.
+Topics include technology trends and their implications, performance measurement, instruction sets, computer arithmetic, design and control of a datapath, pipelining, memory hierarchies, input and output, and brief introduction to multiprocessors.
 Offered Fall and Spring Semester, annually.